selective-php/transformer/README.md

 When building an API it is common for people to just grab stuff from the database and pass it to `json_encode()`.
 This might be passable for “trivial” APIs but if they are in use by the public, or used by mobile applications then this will quickly lead to inconsistent output.
-The Transformer is able to create a “barrier” between source data and output, so schema changes do not affect users
+The Transformer is able to create a “barrier” between source data and output, so schema changes do not affect users.

 The Transformer works also very well to put any kind of **database resultset** (e.g. from PDO) into a new data structure.